aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

           # If omitted, Port-Channels use the EOS default of modulus
           # If omitted, Ethernet interfaces default to the 'auto' mechanism detailed above
           designated_forwarder_algorithm: < "auto" | "modulus" | "preference" >
-          # manual preference as described above | required only for preference algorithm
+          # manual preference as described above | Required only for preference algorithm
           designated_forwarder_preferences: [ < df_preference_for_each_switch > ]
-          # Disable preemption for single-active forwarding when auto/manual DF preference is configured | optional
+          # Disable preemption for single-active forwarding when auto/manual DF preference is configured | Optional
           dont_preempt: < true | false >

       # Example of port-channel adapter